LucaNerlich/spring-boot-google-oauth-nextjs-example/README.md

 ## Open Topics

-I cannot get CSRF / XSRF-Token to work.
-Therefore its disabled via the Spring Security config, not ideal, but also not a complete road-blocker.
-If you know how to get this to work with Spring Boot 3.x and e.g Next.JS, please contact me :)
+I cannot get CSRF / XSRF tokens to work.
+So it is disabled via the Spring security config (`.csrf(AbstractHttpConfigurer::disable)`), not ideal but not a complete roadblock.
+If you know how to get this to work with Spring Boot 3.x and e.g. Next.JS, please contact me :)